 Look at the Gut First

 Over the last few years, scientists have established a link between the gut microbiome and the skin.
 They now know that if you alter the gut flora in a negative way it can cause severe allergic reactions in the skin.
-Taking lots of antibiotics that wipe out the good, as well as the harmful, bacteria can lead to greater intestinal permeability or "leaky gut syndrome."
+Taking lots of antibiotics that wipe out the good bacteria, as well as the harmful bacteria, can lead to greater intestinal permeability or "leaky gut syndrome."
 This can allow certain intestinal bacteria to migrate to the spleen and lymph nodes and increase the severity of allergic skin reactions.

-Kefir and cultured vegetables are loaded with the probiotic Lactobacillus Plantarum (L. Plantarum) which, in this study, reduced SCORAD ( a clinical tool for assessing the severity of atopic dermatitis ) in children with dermatitis.
+Cultured foods such as kefir, and especially cultured vegetables, are loaded with the probiotic Lactobacillus Plantarum (L. Plantarum) which, in this study, reduced SCORAD (a clinical tool for assessing the severity of atopic dermatitis-AD) in children with dermatitis.
 Supplementation with the probiotic L. Plantarum offered a potential treatment for children with this disease and further long-term studies are being done to confirm its therapeutic efficacy.

 Another double-blind study was conducted on 220 children (one to eighteen years of age) with moderate-to-severe dermatitis.
 The children received the probiotics Lactobacillus paracasei (L. paracasei) and Lactobacillus fermentum (L. fermentum) (both of which are in kefir) for three months.
 The children who received the probiotics showed lower SCORAD scores than the placebo group and this difference remained even after four months of discontinuing the probiotics.